deepakgouda/nerdynet/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am an Master's student at Georgia Tech specializing in Machine Learning.
 I am interested in applying machine learning techniques to study internet data and make it a more secure, robust place.
-Currently, I work under the guidance of [Dr. Cecilia Testart](https://people.csail.mit.edu/ctestart/).
+Currently, I work on methods to detect and prevent BGP hijacks under the guidance of [Dr. Cecilia Testart](https://people.csail.mit.edu/ctestart/).

 I have worked as a quantitative researcher in algo-trading domain where I worked on statistical modelling of financial data and developed low trading latency systems.